luminlabsdev/Aegis/docs/guide/what-is-aegis.md

 - **Performant**: Aegis is optimized for performance, ensuring that everything runs without any lag.
 - **Strict Typing**: Since Aegis is strictly typed, the code becomes more reliable and maintainable.
-- **Customizable**: Aegis is customizable according to developer's needs.

 ## Key Features